c-factory/collections/docs/iterator/next_item.md

     void * next_item(iterator_t *iface);
 ```

-returns the next item from the iterator, or `NULL`, if the iterator is empty.
+Returns the next item from an iterator, or `NULL`, if an iterator is empty.

 ## Parameters